Skincare Mistakes: What sabotages its effect

 Mistake 5: Giving up on products too soon

-Mistake 6: Retinol without an introduction protocol
+Mistake 6: Retinol without an introductory protocol

 Frequently Asked Questions